ansys/pyansys-heart/doc/source/user-guide/simulator.rst

     dyna_settings=dyna_settings,
     simulation_directory="output-path")

-The :attr:`<ansys.heart.settings.defaults>` module saves default modeling parameters.
+The :attr:`settings <ansys.health.heart.settings.defaults>` module saves default modeling parameters.
 You can load these parameters into the simulator:

 .. code:: pycon